ChinaGodMan/UserScripts/docs/en/README.md

         <img height=24 src="https://img.shields.io/greasyfork/dt/504890?logo=greasyfork&logoColor=white&labelColor=%23670000&color=%23670000&style=for-the-badge&label=Number%20of%20users"></a>
 </h3>

-Recognize non-Chinese characters，If the length is greater than 5 And the translated text does not contain Chinese，Replace it with Chinese,Need to be accessiblegoogleThe network
+Recognize non-Chinese characters，If the length is greater than5And the translated text does not contain Chinese，Then translate and replace the original text to Chinese

 <blockquote>
     <a href="https://greasyfork.org/scripts/504890">